WeTransfer/wetransfer_ruby_sdk/README.md

 client = WeTransfer::Client.new(api_key: ENV.fetch('WT_API_KEY'))
 ```

-Now that you've got the client set up you can use  `create_transfer` to, well, create a transfer!
+Now that you've got the client set up you can use  `create_transfer_and_upload_files` to, well, create a transfer, and upload all files!

 ```ruby
 transfer = client.create_transfer_and_upload_files(message: 'All the Things') do |upload|